Ottumwa, Kansas – Extinct in Coffey County

 By an act of the Legislature, approved on February 25, 1860, Ottumwa was incorporated as a town.
 The Councilmen designated were: Ebner H. Hoult, William R. Smith, James Harris, J. W. Kerr, and Enoch Maudlin.

-In previous years, the Jefferson City and Neosho Valley Railroad Company made plans to build tracks and a depot through Ottumwa.
+In previous years, the Jefferson City & Neosho Valley Railroad Company made plans to build tracks and a depot through Ottumwa.
 However, those plans changed with the outbreak of the Civil War in 1861.

 The old Ottumwa Christian Church now stands in New Strawn, Kansas by Kathy Alexander.